syk0saje/git-gud/README.md

 ### rebase

 Rebasing is the art of changing the course of history.
-It is also very useful in keeping the history linear, which is helpful in preserving certain bits of information and making diagnosis and debugging easier.

 The basic use case of rebase is when you want to replay all of the changes on a branch onto another branch **without creating a new commit**.
 This is done like